jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/infraenv.md

 **Details**:

-- `pullSecretRef` Is the ConfigMap reference (in the same Namespace) where the PullSecret will be used.
+- `pullSecretRef` refers to the ConfigMap reference (in the same Namespace as the InfraEnv) where the PullSecret will be utilized.
-- `sshAuthorizedKey` Is the SSH Public key that will be inyected in the Boot Image.
-This SSH key will be allowed by default to log in the worker nodes as `core` user.
+- `sshAuthorizedKey` represents the SSH Public key that will be injected into the Boot Image.
+This SSH key will, by default, allow access to the worker nodes as the `core` user.

-To deploy this object we just need to use the same procedure as before:
+To deploy this object, follow the same procedure as before:

 ```bash
 oc apply -f 03-infraenv.yaml